bigdatagenomics/adam/README.md

 # Running on a cluster

-We provide the `adam-submit` and `adam-shell` commands under the `bin` directory.
-These can be used to submit ADAM jobs to a spark cluster, or to run ADAM interactively.
+The `adam-submit` and `adam-shell` commands can also be used to submit ADAM jobs to a Spark cluster, or to run ADAM interactively.

 ## Running Plugins